Digital camera: 20th-Century and Early Development

 The Cromemco Cyclops was an all-digital camera introduced as a commercial product in 1975.
 Its design was published as a hobbyist construction project in the February 1975 issue of Popular Electronics magazine.
 It used a 32×32 metal–oxide–semiconductor (MOS) image sensor, which was a modified MOS dynamic RAM (DRAM) memory chip.

-Steven Sasson, an engineer at Eastman Kodak, built a self-contained electronic camera that used a monochrome Fairchild CCD image sensor in 1975.
+Steven Sasson, an engineer at Eastman Kodak, built a self-contained electronic camera that used a monochrome Fairchild Semiconductor CCD image sensor in 1975.
 Around the same time, Fujifilm began developing CCD technology in the 1970s.
 Early uses were mainly military and scientific, followed by medical and news applications.

 The first filmless SLR (single lens reflex) camera was publicly demonstrated by Sony in August 1981.
 The Sony Mavica (magnetic still video camera) used a color-striped 2/3" format CCD sensor with 280K pixels, along with analogue video signal processing and recording.
 The Mavica electronic still camera recorded FM-modulated analog video signals on a newly developed 2" magnetic floppy disk, dubbed the "Mavipak".
 The disk format was later standardized as the "Still Video Floppy", or "SVF".

 The Canon RC-701, introduced in May 1986, was the first SVF camera (and the first electronic SLR camera) sold in the US.
 It employed an SLR viewfinder, included a 2/3" format color CCD sensor with 380K pixels, and was sold along with a removable 11-66mm and 50-150mm zoom lens.
 Over the next few years, many other companies began selling SVF cameras.
 These analog electronic cameras included the Nikon QV-1000C, which had an SLR viewfinder and a 2/3" format monochrome CCD sensor with 380K pixels and recorded analog black-and-white images on a Still Video Floppy.

 At Photokina 1988, Fujifilm introduced the FUJIX DS-1P, the first fully digital camera, which recorded digital images using a semiconductor memory card.
 The camera's memory card had a capacity of 2 MB of SRAM (static random-access memory) and could hold up to ten photographs.
 In 1989, Fujifilm released the FUJIX DS-X, the first fully digital camera to be commercially released.
 In 1996, Toshiba's 40 MB flash memory card was adopted for several digital cameras.